pakeke-constructor/ideas/emergence.md

 ## Is Minecraft cheating?

 Okay, we get it.
-Minecraft is a brilliant game.<br> And it's success shows it.
+Minecraft is a brilliant game.<br> And its success shows it.

 But doesn't it cheat?
-Minecraft is a sandbox game; of course it's going to be highly emergent when the player can literally alter the world.
+Minecraft is a sandbox game; of course its going to be highly emergent when the player can literally alter the world.

 Yes, that's true; sandbox games *are* naturally emergent.